johncadengo/johncadengo.github.com/source/fibonacci-numbers.md

 Math
 ----
-A brilliant solution to the problem, which I found on a forum, is as follows,
+A brilliant solution to the problem, but with a limit of `1000000`, which I found on a forum, is as follows,

     Phi (golden ratio) is the approximate ratio between two consecutive terms in a Fibonacci sequence.